 MP: Can you tell us anything about your next project?
 (Semi-related: I’m dying to know if we’ll see Lestrade in this series.)

 HP: If you mean book 2 of the Lock & Mori series, I can say that it’s written and I’m working on editing it now.
 No Lestrade in the series.
 Or, if he does magically appear, it’ll probably only be in passing.
 Because this is an origin story, I’m trying to preserve as much of how the canon plays out as possible.

 MP: Do you have any advice to offer aspiring authors?

-Thanks again to Martina for a great interview.
+Thanks again to Heather for this awesome interview.